StetHD/tarifa-book/introduction/index.md

 Finally, tarifa introduces [configurations](../configurations/index.md).
-These are an important concept as they modify the output of each command; they allow to create multiple versions of the same application on a given platform (one for each environment), which is currently pretty hard to achieve with Cordova.
+These are an important concept as they modify the output of each command; they allow to create multiple versions of the same application on a given platform (one for each environment), which can for example be usefull for white label apps.